z-prince/mod-0-project-be/README.md

 ```
 $ rbenv rehash
 ```

-## Terminal

-We will be referencing many terminal commands throughout the prework.
-It is recommended that you practice using terminal commands before getting started with section1. -->
+-->

 ### Forking This Repository

 Next, we are going to *fork this repository that you're reading right now*.
 Forking is when you copy a Github repository to your Github account to make your own changes.
 Think of it like a fork in the road -- you're about to make changes that differ from the main path.

-In this scenario, the [Turing Github account](https://github.com/turingschool) owns this `backend_mod_1_prework` repository.
+In this scenario, the [Turing Github account](https://github.com/turingschool) owns this `mod-0-project-be` repository.
 You do not have permission to change anything in this repository, so you need your own copy to work on.

 In order to fork the repository, follow these steps:

 ####  1. Make sure you are logged in to GitHub (if you are not logged in, log in and come back to this page)

 ####  2. You'll want to find this repository's Fork button.
-Scroll to the top of *this* webpage... yes, [this one](https://github.com/turingschool/backend_mod_1_prework) that you're reading right now!
+Scroll to the top of *this* webpage... yes, [this one](https://github.com/turingschool/mod-0-project-be) that you're reading right now!

 ####  3. Click on `Fork` in the upper right corner of the screen, just under the top banner.